-84 See, Keeping the Faith (note 4 above), at 58-74, 123-124, 237, 273, 265, 277-279; National Report submitted in accordance with paragraph 5 of the annex to Human Rights Council resolution 16/21: Malaysia, 6 August 2013, UN Doc A/HRC/WG 6/17/MYS/1, at paras 131-136.

-have a State religion.
-85 Further, there is not always a direct correlation between the type of religious law recognised and the religious beliefs of the majority of the population in a State.
+&lt;sup>84 See, Keeping the Faith (note 4 above), at 58-74, 123-124, 237, 273, 265, 277-279; National Report submitted in accordance with paragraph 5 of the annex to Human Rights Council resolution 16/21: Malaysia, 6 August 2013, UN Doc A/HRC/WG 6/17/MYS/1, at paras 131-136. have a State religion.
+Further, there is not always a direct correlation between the type of religious law recognised and the religious beliefs of the majority of the population in a State.
 While the religious law recognised in Brunei, Malaysia, Indonesia, and Cambodia reflect the religious beliefs of the majority of its population, Thailand, Singapore, and the Philippines all afford some level of recognition to the religious laws of minorities while Myanmar grants some recognition to the religious laws of numerous religious communities.
-66 At times, recognition even seems to be at odds with the constitutional arrangements in a particular State.
+At times, recognition even seems to be at odds with the constitutional arrangements in a particular State.
 This is true of the Philippines where one might have thought that the separation of Church and State would have precluded it recognising Sharia law in the Autonomous Region of Muslim Mindanao.
-70 Ultimately, it seems that recognition of religious law in these States is not dependent on the existence of particular constitutional arrangements but on a more diffuse range of factors such as the particular history of the State, 88 past colonial experience, 89 "power-political considerations," 90 the "increased piety" of a ruler, 91 the maintenance of societal harmony 22 and/or the prevention or resolution of inter-communal conflict.
-93
+Ultimately, it seems that recognition arrangements but on a more diffuse range of factors such as the particular history of the State, past colonial experience, "power-political considerations," the "increased piety" of a ruler, the maintenance of societal harmony and/or the prevention or resolution of inter-communal conflict.

 A second general observation to be made about ASEAN States is that the recognition granted to religious law varies considerably in scope.
-94 The most extensive level of recognition can be seen in Brunei where Sharia law applies not only to personal status matters such as marriage, divorce, and inheritance but also to the criminal sphere where religious "deviance," blasphemy, apostasy, and sexual "deviance" are all forbidden.
-95 Some of these offences, which attract punishments such as stoning and whipping, apply not only to Muslims but also to non-Muslims.
-96 In other States, the recognition of religious law is subject to greater limitations in terms of the matters it can regulate, the part of
+The most extensive level of recognition can be seen in Brunei where Sharia law applies not only to personal status matters such as marriage, divorce, and inheritance but also to the criminal sphere where religious "deviance," blasphemy, apostasy, and sexual "deviance" are all forbidden.
+Some of these offences, which attract punishments such as stoning and whipping, apply not only to Muslims but also to non-Muslims.
+In other States, the recognition of religious law is subject to greater limitations in terms of the matters it can regulate, the part of

-85 See, Keeping the Faith (note 4 above), at 141, 327, 342, 420, 423, 499.
+&lt;sup>85 See, Keeping the Faith (note 4 above), at 141, 327, 342, 420, 423, 499.

-86 See, Keeping the Faith (note 4 above), at 342-3.
+&lt;sup>86 See, Keeping the Faith (note 4 above), at 342-3.

-87 See, Keeping the Faith (note 4 above), at 398, 387-9.
+&lt;sup>87 See, Keeping the Faith (note 4 above), at 398, 387-9.

-88 See, for example, Myanmar, Keeping the Faith (note 4 above), at 327, 342.
+&lt;sup>88 See, for example, Myanmar, Keeping the Faith (note 4 above), at 327, 342.

-89 See, for example, Brunei, Indonesia, Keeping the Faith (note 4 above), at 57, 141.
+&lt;sup>89 See, for example, Brunei, Indonesia, Keeping the Faith (note 4 above), at 57, 141.

-90 See, for example, Brunei, Keeping the Faith (note 4 above), at 89.
+&lt;sup>90 See, for example, Brunei, Keeping the Faith (note 4 above), at 89.

-91 See, for example, Brunei, Keeping the Faith (note 4 above), at 89.
+&lt;sup>91 See, for example, Brunei, Keeping the Faith (note 4 above), at 89.

-92 See, for example, Report of the Working Group on the Universal Periodic Review: Singapore, 15 April 2016, UN Doc A/HRC/32/17, at paras 11, 7.
+&lt;sup>92 See, for example, Report of the Working Group on the Universal Periodic Review: Singapore, 15 April 2016, UN Doc A/HRC/32/17, at paras 11, 7.

-93 See, for example, Thailand, Keeping the Faith (note 4 above), at 499.
+&lt;sup>93 See, for example, Thailand, Keeping the Faith (note 4 above), at 499.